DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 ### Overview
 We'll create a recursive function `backtrack` that takes four arguments to maintain the board state.
 The first parameter is the row we're going to place a queen on next, and the other three are sets that track which columns, diagonals, and anti-diagonals have already had queens placed on them.

+### Key Steps

+1. **Placing Queens by Row:**
+   - Ensure only one queen per **row** by passing an integer argument `row` into the `backtrack` function.
+Each call places one queen and moves to the next row by calling `backtrack` again with `row + 1`.

+2. **Placing Queens by Column:**
+   - To ensure only one queen per **column**, use a set.
+Whenever we place a queen, add the column index to this set.

+3. **Handling Diagonals:**
+   - For each square on a given **diagonal**, the difference between the row and column indices `(row - col)` is constant.
+Track which diagonals have queens using a set.

+4. **Handling Anti-Diagonals:**
+   - For each square on a given **anti-diagonal**, the sum of the row and column indices `(row + col)` is constant.
+Track which anti-diagonals have queens using a set.

+5. **Tracking Diagonals and Anti-Diagonals:**
+   - Every time we place a queen, calculate the diagonal and anti-diagonal value it belongs to.
+Use sets to track which diagonals and anti-diagonals have been used.
+Add the values for this queen to the corresponding sets.

 **Pseudocode**

 ```